BLUE HORIZON, BOOK 4

 “You’ll have your opportunity as soon as I have him stable.
 You’re now down two people on your repair work, Captain,” Jerry said in clipped words.
 “Let’s hope that’s all that drops out.”

 “Damien and myself.
 I’ve got to tend to him now, to make sure this doesn’t progress further; I won’t be of any more help to you here,” he said with an irritated gesture toward the Gemini Pi.
-Without waiting for a reply, the vulpine doctor gathered up his med bag and trotted off toward his Infirmary.
+Without waiting for a reply, the vulpine doctor gathered up his med bag and trotted off toward the Horizon’s Sickbay.

-Taro crossed her arms and watched him go, her emotions in turmoil.
+Taro watched him go, her emotions in turmoil.
 She saw her crew watching her and knew they had all recognized the scolding she had just received from her subordinate.
 “Doc will take care of him,” she said stiffly.
-“Everyone take twenty minutes, and then we’ll need to get back to work.
+“Everyone take twenty minutes to cool down, and then we’ll need to get back to work.

 “Okay, everybody clear!”
 Pockets announced over the Horizon’s DataCom hand units.
 The day had been long and the evening sun didn’t seem much cooler at their equatorial location, despite the lengthy shadows already cast across the terrain.
 With ten bodies helping with the work, they had accomplished a lot, but there was too much to do to finish it in one day.
 With the daylight they had left, Pockets wanted to get to a certain place on their schedule before they stopped.